devopsacademyau/academy/classes/02class/exercises/c02-network08/feernandobraga/README.md

   - What is going to happen by default?
 Everything allowed or denied?

     ```
-    By default all traffic is allowed
+    Default NACLs allow for inbound and outbound traffic, whilst custom NACLs will deny all traffic by default.
     ```

 * Commands for creating a NACL to block SSH connection comming from the network `172.16.200.0/24`?